digime/digime-sdk-nodejs/README.md

 ## SDK Initialisation
 ### Obtaining your Contract ID/App ID/Private Key

-Before accessing the public APIs, a valid Contract ID needs to be registered for an App ID.
+Before accessing the public APIs, a valid contract needs to be registered along with an App.
-The Contract ID uniquely identifies a contract with the user that spells out what type of data you want, what you will and won't do with it, how long you will retain the data and whether you will implement the right to be forgotten.
+The Contract uniquely identifies a digi.me contract which spells out what type of data you wish to request or return to the user, what you will and won't do with it, how long you will retain the data for and whether you will implement the right to be forgotten.

 Additionally it also specifies how the data is encrypted in transit.